kallaway/100-days-of-code/r1-log.md

 ### R1D14
 Did some functional programming challenges and read about it.
 Quite interesting topic.
 I am also planning a Python Data Science project on the side.

+### R1D15
+Proceeding with Functional Programming challenges on #freeCodeCamp Needed to do it before work, but if I find some time after work, I'll continue it.
+Can' wait for the projects of this section.